tkanos/flagrc/readme.md

 If you use an EntityID, flagr will make sure that this ID will always receive the same variant.
 So flagrc ask to the server.
-Otherwise flagrc, will act as an flagr evaluator :
+Otherwise flagrc, will act as a flagr evaluator :
 - Loading in Memory all flags
 - Do the evaluation of the request locally.
-- Load each EvalCacheRefreshInterval the Flags for computation
+- Refresh each EvalCacheRefreshInterval the Flags for computation

 flagrc uses all flagr function to act as a a real flagr Evaluator (except for EntityID). flagrc uses all goflagr signature.